 District does not suspect a disability: The School Psychologist collects data and writes a PR01 documenting why a disability is not suspected at this time.
 Student's progress will be monitored.
-District does suspect a disability --- ------------------------------------

-$\downarrow \downarrow$

-The following steps will be taken as a team between parents and school district: - Schedule a planning meeting within 30 days of request - Complete an evaluation plan Complete an evaluation plan Obtain consent Provide parents a copy of their Procedural Safeguards
+District does suspect a disability The following steps will be taken as a team between parents and school district: - Schedule a planning meeting within 30 days of request - Complete an evaluation plan - Obtain consent - Provide parents a copy of their Procedural Safeguards co to review the Evaluation real report (ETT) Team determines the student does not qualify for special education services.
+Team determines the student does qualify for special education services.
+Lexington Schools has 30 days to write an Individualized Education Program (IEP).
+The team will reconvene to review this plan.

 Lexington Local Schools will have 60 days to complete the multi-factored evaluation.
-Best practice is to hold the meeting 7 days prior to the 60 day timeline deadline. -- ---
+Best practice is to hold the meeting 7 days prior to the 60 day timeline deadline. -- --

-Evaluation Team conven s to review the Evaluation Team Report (ETR)
+T D ( (ETD) Evaluation Team convenes to review the : Evaluation Team Report (EIR)